ges134/indicator-calculation/README.md

 The program saves multiple results data.
 They are detailed below:

 - `angles.csv`: The angles computed between each indicators.
+- `consistency.csv`: The consistency analysis for this program execution, per pillar and with the pillars.
 - `economic-comparison-matrix.csv`: The comparison matrix for the economic sustainability pillar.
 - `eigen-values.csv`: The eigen values of each computed principal component.
 - `eigen-vectors.csv`: The eigen vectors of each computed principal component.